uncleLukie/jaybird/README.md

 check [releases](https://github.com/uncleLukie/jaybird/releases)

 ## macOS or linux?!?
-i've only built and tested this for win 11, but it would likely build for macOS and linux too.
+i've only built and tested this for win 11, but it would likely build for macOS and linux too, you'd have to install the related NuGet package for those platforms though.

 ## halp pls?
 probs not many people will use app, but i'd love some pull requests or [issues](https://github.com/uncleLukie/jaybird/issues) <3